Sweet Potato Massaman Curry

-I’ve been wanting to post a massaman curry recipe for a while now, in fact I have no idea why I haven’t as its one if my all time favourite curries.
+I’ve been wanting to post a massaman curry recipe for a while now.
+In fact, I do not know why I haven’t, as it’s one if my all-time favourite curries.

-The first time I tasted this amazing curry was in Thailand many many years ago and I was just blown away by its delicious sweet peanuttiness.
+The first time I tasted this amazing curry was in Thailand many, many years ago and I was just blown away by its delicious sweet peanutiness.
 Easily my favourite Thai curry and that’s saying something.

 I made this one last weekend as my friend Lisa was over for the weekend, as she’s basically got the same taste in food and lover of spicy food so I thought that she’d love this.

-You can of course buy a massaman curry paste from the supermarket but I always think fresh tastes better and the bought ones usually contain fish sauce as its a classic Thai ingredient.
-Don’t worry it’s really not difficult to make your own and dispite a longer list of ingredients it’s just a matter of popping them all in your processor and blitzing!
+You can of course buy a massaman curry paste from the supermarket but I always think fresh tastes better and the bought ones usually contain fish sauce as it’s a classic Thai ingredient.
+Don’t worry, it’s really easy to make your own and despite a longer list of ingredients, it’s just a matter of popping them all in your processor and blitzing!

 - 1 cup salted peanuts

 - 1/4 cup tamari

 - Zest 1 lime